 The Game Awards, announced ARK: Survival Evolved was getting a successor called ARK II.
 The new game was also getting an animated series.

-In case you are unfamiliar, ARK: Survival Evolved is a sandbox game with dinosaurs.
-By sandbox, I mean the player creates their own story.
-I started playing it during early access.
-Currently, the base game is about the player and the dinosaurs.
-The game doesn’t have a story to play through, although there is lore.
-It does not have other characters like NPCs.
+In case you are unfamiliar, ARK: Survival Evolved is a sandbox game with dinosaurs, in which the player creates their own story.
+I began playing the game during early access, and currently, the base game is focused on the player and the dinosaurs.
+It does not have a specific story to play through, although there is lore, and it does not have other characters like NPCs.

-While Wildcard said ARK II will still be a sandbox, the video shows other characters in the game.
-Vin Diesel plays a character named Santiago.
-Little is known about Vin Diesel’s character, or about ARK II in general.
-What we do see is Santiago turning off the current ARK.
+While Studio Wildcard has stated that ARK II will still be a sandbox game, the trailer shows other characters in the game, including a character played by Vin Diesel named Santiago.
+Not much is known about Santiago or about ARK II in general, but the trailer shows Santiago turning off the current ARK.

 Looks Are Deceiving

 While ARK looks like a great game, it has not been optimized and is prone to bugs.
 However, mod makers within the community have created mods to make the game feel more polished, and Studio Wildcard has even hired some mod makers and included their mods in the base game.
 Despite this, the company has not yet released something that is bug-free or has intuitive game mechanics.

 Given their history, it seems likely that ARK II will hit early access in 2021, as it was announced for a 2022 release.
 It may look great, but based on past experiences, it is probable that the game will be buggy and poorly optimized.

 Player vs player (PvP) has been a persistent issue in the game, and Studio Wildcard has struggled to prevent players from exploiting the game’s code.
 If they move away from PvP, it is likely that the game will be better coded.